Smarter Balanced is…

 A Customized Assessment

-Students take a customized test using a computer adaptive format: questions get harder when students answers correctly and easier when they answer incorrectly, allowing students to better demonstrate what they know.
+Students take a customized test using a computer adaptive format: questions get harder when students answer correctly and easier when they answer incorrectly, allowing students to better demonstrate what they know.
 Read more about testing technology.

 Designed for All Students